 What is Street Story?

-Street Story is a community engagement tool where individuals can anonymously report collisions, near-misses and places they feel safe or unsafe.
+Street Story is a community engagement tool where individuals can anonymously report crashes, near-misses and places they feel safe or unsafe.
 Organizations can use the tool as qualitative data for transportation safety advocacy, outreach, education, planning and evaluation.

 Street Story is not a substitute for reporting collisions to the police.